balanced/balanced-docs/faq/Developer Support/Developer FAQ/009-What-is-the-difference-between-an-account-and-a-customer?.md

 ---

 layout: faq
-author: Justin
+author: Parham Negahdar
-title: What is the difference between an account and a customer?
+title: What is the difference between the accounts and a customers resources?
 tags:
 - balanced
 - payments